Law of Parties

 Generally, to obtain a capital murder conviction in Texas, a jury is required to find that a person committed an intentional or knowing murder.
 Texas, however, allows for the law of parties to depart from the intent requirement.
 For example, a defendant who enters a conspiracy to commit one felony, like burglary, may be held liable for an intentional homicide committed by a co-conspirator, notwithstanding that the defendant had no intention that any person would be harmed.

 Of 52 jurisdictions, including Washington, D.C., and the federal government, 36 have issued legislative or judicial decisions rejecting imposition of the death penalty for people who neither killed nor intended to kill.
-[1]
+[1] According to the Death Penalty Information Center, it is aware of only 11 individuals who did not intend to kill and have been executed in the modern era.

 When the Supreme Court originally upheld the constitutionality of Texas’s death penalty scheme in 1976’s Jurek v.
 Texas, it did so under the premise that a defendant would be death eligible only if he intended to commit a homicide.
 The holding was based on the then-new Texas Penal Code, which “narrowed the scope of its laws relating to capital punishment.”
 Specifically, the Supreme Court understood the Texas Penal Code in effect at that time to “limit[] capital homicides to intentional and knowing murders committed in five situations: murder of a peace officer or fireman; murder committed in the course of kidnapping, burglary, robbery, forcible rape, or arson; murder committed for remuneration; murder committed while escaping or attempting to escape from a penal institution; and murder committed by a prison inmate when the victim is a prison employee.”